National Scrapple Day - November 9

 • Today, scrapple is traditionally served with eggs, toast, or as sandwiches.

-• Different cities have their own versions of the dish, for example, in Cincinnati it is ghetta and it is prepared from minced meat and oats, and in the southern states it is livermush.
+• Different cities have their own versions of the dish, such as Ghetta in Cincinnati that is made of minced meat and oats, and Livermush in the southern states.

 National Scrapple Day is observed on November 9 each year.